CProgrammingFBGroup/CProgrammingFBGroup.github.io/README.md

 # CProgrammingFBGroup.github.io
-This is the GitHub organization page for the C Programming group on Facebook.
+This repository is used by the GitHub organization page website by the C Programming group on Facebook.